- Home

 Society

-Organisation (of production, life…) is extremely local.
+Organisation (of production, life…) is concentrated in multipolar living areas.

 Share, barter, and pool are the rule.